 2) Glioblastoma Models: Previous publications focusing on GBM models isolate two key characteristics: a proliferation component and a diffusion component [11], [9], [13], [14].
 These two characteristics can be related to the categories described in Section II-A: the proliferation component often corresponds to the central active part of the tumor and can be described with a cellular proliferation law.
-The diffusion component is generally associated to the external part of the tumor and can be described as a combination of two different growth models depending on the considered tumor area (central active or external).
+The diffusion component is generally associated to the external part of the tumor and can be described by a diffusion law.
+GBMs can, thus, be described as a combination of two different growth models depending on the considered tumor area (central active or external).